 Identifying these limiting beliefs that we have picked up while growing up and throughout our life from our parents, teachers, culture, society, and mass media is a very important step of building self confidence.
 We can work on our body language and exercises to feel and look more confident, but if these limiting bells are not healed there will always be that voice in our head that we will haunt us with words and thoughts of self doubt :”You can’t! or “You’re not good enough and worthy!”.

 CONFIDENCE BUILDING TIPS AND ACTIONS STEPS

 Self discovery work is very important for overcoming and healing these limiting beliefs we have adopted over the years.
 Take some quiet time to contemplate on where these words, thoughts in your mind, or feeling of unworthiness are coming from.
 Whose voice is that?
 Who told you that you are not good enough, smart enough, capable enough?
 Ex boos, ex partner, your parents, school teachers...?
 When and how did you learn/adopt/start believing... that you are less than or not good enough?
 It is very important to do this self discovery work.
-If you find it difficult on your own or limiting beliefs were formed in the early childhood or after experiencing some setbacks, traumas, or failures, emotional wounds... working with a life coach can be of big help to identify, heal, and overcome these limiting beliefs.
-I have created powerful workbooks that can help in pin pointing the root cause of these limiting beliefs and coaching lessons for building the confidence and self worth in my Self Love and Feminine Confidence Coaching Online Course.
-Self empowerment work is also very helpful in replacing limiting beliefs with empowering ones (I suggest reading my previous blog post with tips on self empowerment in case you missed it).
+If you find it difficult on your own or limiting beliefs were formed in the early childhood or after experiencing some setbacks, traumas, or failures, emotional wounds... working with a life coach can be of big help to identify, heal, and overcome these limiting beliefs. ] Self empowerment work is also very helpful in replacing limiting beliefs with empowering ones (I suggest reading my previous blog post with tips on self empowerment in case you missed it).